-- Section 1 Law and Rules provides an overview of the various laws governing the Board and the administrative rules the Board has adopted. - Section 2 TALCB: An Overview provides an overview of TALCB, including the agency's organization, management, operations, and roles. - Section 3 Policies and Procedures provides policies adopted by the Board that directly relate to the work of Board and its Members. - Appendix Additional Reports & Resources provides links to the FY2021-25 Strategic Plan, FY2019 SDSI Report, and Sunset Advisory Commission 2019 Staff Report with Final Results, as well as online links to additional resources.
+- Section 1 Law and Rules provides an overview of the various laws governing the Board and the administrative rules the Board has adopted. - Section 2 TALCB: An Overview provides an overview of TALCB, including the agency's organization, management, operations, and roles. - Section 3 Policies and Procedures provides policies adopted by the Board that directly relate to the work of Board and its Members. - Appendix Additional Reports & Resources provides links to the current Strategic Plan, SDSI Report, and the Sunset Advisory Commission Staff Report with Final Results, as well as online links to additional resources.